ybigsur5/FlagHunter/README.md

 # FlagHunter 🏴‍☠️

-A comprehensive CTF flag hunting tool designed to automatically discover flags in various formats and locations during Capture The Flag competitions.
+FlagHunter is a powerful, multi-threaded CTF (Capture The Flag) reconnaissance tool designed to automatically discover flags across various formats and locations during cybersecurity competitions.
+Built for efficiency and versatility, FlagHunter streamlines the flag hunting process through comprehensive scanning capabilities that cover web applications, file systems, and network services.

 ## Features